Tampa Backflow Testing and Backflow Repair

 What is a backflow prevention device?

-Simply put, a backflow prevention assembly or backflow preventer is a device that stops water once passing through it from returning back to its source.
+Simply put, a Backflow prevention device or backflow preventer is a device that stops water once passing through it from returning back to its source.
 It also helps to protect our public water supplies from contamination.

 Why do I have a backflow device?